 Please note that this doesn’t have to be done if you are going to eat the salad instantly

 Removing moisture is easily done by planning ahead and salting the cucumbers.
-Simply slice up cucumbers, toss in about a 1 tsp salt, and let rest in a bowl or colander.
+Simply slice up cucumbers, toss in about 1 tsp salt, and let rest in a bowl or colander.
 The salt will then pull out excess water and absorb it.
 This process should sit for a minimum of 1 hour up to 3 full hours.

-While there might be a tiny bit of salt left on the cucumber, just remove that from the recipe to compensate.
+While there might be a bit of salt left on the cucumber, just remove that from the recipe to compensate.

-How to make Cucumber Radish Salad
+Cucumber Radish Salad Variations

 - Serve chunky radishes and cucumbers on a bed of Arugula or Kale.